 Brobson’s background as a litigator prepared him for his positions in the Pennsylvania appellate court system, but his legal education prepared him to be a practicing lawyer.
 “The most challenging aspect of private practice is competition—competition for jobs, competition for clients, and competition to work on the highest-profile cases.
 While a strong work ethic will give you a leg up, if you do not have good, basic legal skills, you cannot compete at the highest levels.
 Widener provided a solid legal education in an environment that fostered interaction between students and professors.
 This experience helped me to better compete in private practice.”

-He cited his experiences working with the Harrisburg Public Interest Law Clinic at Widener Law as a particularly noteworthy experience, observing, “Working with the Pennsylvania Coalition Against Domestic Violence, we helped craft legislation to protect children caught in the middle of bitter custody disputes.”
+He cites his experiences working with the Central Pennsylvania Law Clinic at Widener Law Commonwealth as particularly noteworthy.
+“Working with the Pennsylvania Coalition Against Domestic Violence, we helped craft legislation to protect children caught in the middle of bitter custody disputes.”
 Brobson also served as managing editor of the Widener Commonwealth Law Review and was active in several student bar association events.

 Brobson also credits the valuable support he received during his time at Widener Law Commonwealth and beyond.
 "Having someone invested in your career success to help guide you and encourage you is a plus.
 I was very fortunate throughout my career—in law school, private practice, and as a judge—to have good mentors and role models.
 I have tried to pay that forward throughout my career."
 That commitment to helping others included serving as a jurist in residence and on the Board of Advisors at the law school.